nagadomi/nunif/iw3/README.md

 - Try `--foreground-scale 3` option
 - Try`--remove-bg` option
 - Try combined option `--divergence 4 --convergence 0 --foreground-scale 3 --remove-bg`

-When `--foreground-scale 3` is specified, the depthmap is remapped to see big differences on the foreground side.
-You can choose a value from 0 to 3.
-0 by default.

 When `--remove-bg` is specified, the background area is removed using [rembg](https://github.com/danielgatis/rembg) with [U2-net](https://github.com/xuebinqin/U-2-Net)'s human segmentation model, before estimating depthmap.